Tracer particle in a confined correlated medium: an adiabatic elimination method

 \subsection{Mode expansion of the OP field}

+Unless stated otherwise, we focus henceforth on a one-dimensional system with $z\in[0,L]$.
 It is convenient to expand the field variable $\phi(r,t)$ in terms of a suitable eigenfunction basis.
 Assuming that the operators $\Delta(r)$ and $\Lambda(r)$ commute, we can find a set of common eigenfunctions $\sigma_n$ satisfying the eigenvalue equations